Optimal switching strategies for navigation in stochastic settings: Analysis of the model and results

-Using an Euler explicit scheme, we integrate numerically Eq.~\eqref{eq:belmann}, updating the domain $\Omega(t)$ at each timestep.
+Using an explicit Euler scheme \newpart{(for details, see the supplementary code \cite{supmat})}, we integrate numerically Eq.~\eqref{eq:belmann}, updating the domain $\Omega(t)$ at each timestep.
 The resulting domain $\Omega(t)$ is shown in Fig.~\ref{fig:omegat}a.
 We find $\Omega(t)=(-\theta_a,\theta_a)$, implying that optimal reorientations are triggered when the angle $|\theta| > \theta_a(z)$.
 Close to the final time $t_f$, we find $\Omega(t)=[-\pi,\pi]$, meaning that when little time is left, the benefits of a reorientation would no longer outweigh its cost.
 Indeed, the direction should only be actively controlled for $D(t_f-t)\!>\!\log\left(2/(2-z)\right)$ and $z<z_c=2$ \cite{supmat}.
 For $z\geq z_c$, the cost is so high that the optimal policy is to let the system evolve freely without reorientations, independently of $t$.
 On the other hand, when $D(t_f-t)\gg 1$ and $z<z_c$, the optimal policy becomes time-independent, and the problem can be studied analytically.